-

 Ensuring the accuracy of the genetic information

-Before using or disclosing genetic information, you should take reasonable steps to ensure that the genetic information is accurate, up-to-date, complete and relevant, having regard to the purpose of the use or disclosure.
+Before using or disclosing a patient’s genetic information, you should take reasonable steps to ensure that the genetic information is accurate, up-to-date, complete and relevant, having regard to the purpose of the use or disclosure.
 In some circumstances, it might be reasonable to take no steps, for example, where you have good reason to believe that the source of the information is reliable.

-Example: Genetic testing
+Example: Genetic testing of uncertain quality

 A patient orders a ‘direct-to-consumer’ genetic test and brings the test results to you during a consultation.
 The report indicates that the patient may have haemochromatosis, a potentially serious heritable health condition.
 Relatives should be tested for the condition so that preventative measures can be taken.
 While the patient will inform his children, he does not consent to you disclosing this information to his siblings.